waprin/waprin.github.io/index.md

 permalink: /
 ---

-Hi, my name is Bill, and I'm a software engineer living in San Francisco.
+Hi, my name is Bill, and I'm a software engineer, entrepeneur, and indie hacker living in San Francisco.

-I'm also an aspiring product designer, product manager, writer, and entrepeneur - all wrapped up as an indie hacker.

 I write posts on programming, mental health, and startups on my [blog](/blog).